-For PM{2.5}, the department declares air episodes in the FNSB nonattainment area when pollutant concentrations have reached, or are expected to reach, the thresholds identified in table 5.11-3.
+For PM{2.5}, the department declares air episodes in the FNSB nonattainment area when pollutant concentrations have reached, or are expected to reach, the thresholds identified in table Table 5.11-31.
 DEC relies on 24-hr rolling average of 1-hr BAM measurements or 24-hr rolling average data from other DEC-approved monitoring equipment when determining if conditions for an air quality episode have been met.

-Under the 18 AAC 50.075(e) framework, the department will declare prohibitions on the operation of solid-fuel fired heating devices during air quality episodes if, at a minimum, the following conditions exist:
+Under the 18 AAC 50.075(e) framework, the department will declare prohibitions on the operation of solid fuel-fired solid-fuel fired heating devices during air quality episodes if, at a minimum, the following conditions exist:

-- An air quality episode has been declared under 18 AAC 50.246, based on air quality episode thresholds located in Table 5.11-3 - The temperature is not lower than -15° Fahrenheit as measured at the Fairbanks International Airport
+- An air quality episode has been declared under 18 AAC 50.246, based on air quality episode thresholds located in Table 5.11-31 - The temperature is not lower than -15° Fahrenheit as measured at the Fairbanks International Airport